Back to Top

 *The department’s USC establishes these roles in Chrome River

-All employees who are identified by their units as Cardholders, Manager Reviewers, Charge Code Reviewers (CCR), DCM, or as a Delegate must complete the P-Card training and pass the certification quiz prior to being assigned a role(s) in the P-Card software.
+All employees who are identified by their units as Cardholders, Manager Reviewers, CCR, DCM, or as a Delegate must complete the PCard training and pass the certification quiz prior to being assigned a role(s) in the PCard software.

-Note: Students, including graduate students, cannot be given access to the P-Card software nor be assigned the role of Manager Reviewer, Charge Code Reviewer (CCR), DCM, or Delegate.
+Note: Students, including graduate students, cannot be given access to the PCard software nor be assigned the role of Manager Reviewer, CCR, DCM, or Delegate.

 Department Card Manager (DCM)

-• Perform all required DCM functions in the P-Card software (see P-Card Job Aids).
+• Performs all required DCM functions in the PCard software (see PCard Job Aids).

-• Make necessary changes to Cardholder information and/or existing roles.
+• Makes necessary changes to Cardholder information and/or existing roles.

-• (Optional) Assign a Delegate to perform DCM functions in the P-Card Software.
+• (Optional) Assigns a Delegate to perform DCM functions in the PCard Software.

 Card Program Responsibilities:

-• Supervise, administer, and monitor the P-Card program for assigned unit(s), under the direction of the Unit Head.
+• Supervises, administers, and monitors the PCard program for assigned unit(s), under the direction of the Unit Head.

-• Validate the P-Card Authorization Agreement and Application Information Form and/or P-Card Exception Request Form and ensure they are:
+• Validates the PCard Authorization Agreement and Application Information Form and/or PCard Exception Request Form and ensures they are:

 • Completed with appropriate authority level(s) signatures.